 While lifting, I like to have a focus point: a single point you look at throughout the entire lift.
 I tell my students to focus on one point to help them through a lift, but it also comes in handy when concentration is a problem.
 There are a lot of distractions around you at the gym, so having a focus point helps you tune them out.

 When you can focus on a single point, you’ll be able to concentrate on keeping your body moving.
 Focus on your body powering through the exercise and you’ll feel yourself becoming stronger!

 It’s true what they say: if you can see it, you can achieve it!
 Whether it’s a new weightlifting record, a house, a car, or a job, the more you visualize your dreams, the greater your chances of making them a reality.
 Believe you can succeed and you will achieve your goals and become stronger!

-Do you use these exercise tips at all?
+Do you use these strength training tips?
 How have they improved your training?
 Share your thoughts and questions in the comments below, and be sure to share this article with your friends!